What is Causing the Mold on My Roof?

 As time progresses, there is a good chance mold will grow on your roof.
-If you leave roof mold alone, it will eventually damage your home.
+If you leave roof mold alone, it will eventually damage your home, requiring possibly hiring a roofing contractor.
 Let’s take a look at how you can identify mold on your roof, why it forms and what can be done to stop it from spreading.

 What Does Roof Mold Look Like?

 If you spot black stains or black streaks on your shingles, it is much more than regular wear and tear that is an eyesore.
 These streaks and stains are likely mold.
 Mold attaches to roof shingles and can cause significant damage if left untreated.
-The scientific term for such mold is gloeocapsa magma, commonly referred to as “GM”.
+The scientific term for such mold is Gloeocapsa Magma, commonly referred to as “GM”.
 Roof mold is also referred to as fungus.
-Such cyanobacteria obtains the strength it needs to thrive by way of photosynthesis
+Such Cyanobacteria obtain the strength it needs to thrive by way of photosynthesis

 The Issue of Lichen